 VII.
 To examine the immunoglobulin sequence in MGUS and SMM patients to determine if common clonal sequences are noted among high-risk MGUS and low-risk SMM, and to evaluate whether common Ig sequences are associated with progression.

 VIII.
 To assess the rate of secondary hematologic malignancies.

-Patients receive daratumumab intravenously (IV) over up to 15 hours on days 1, 8, 15 and 22 of courses 1 and 2, on days 1 and 15 of courses 3-6, and on day 1 of courses 7-20.
-Treatment repeats every 28 days for up to 20 courses in the absence of disease progression or unacceptable toxicity.
+Patients receive daratumumab intravenously (IV) over up to 15 hours on days 1, 8, 15, and 22 of cycles 1 and 2, on days 1 and 15 of cycles 3-6, and on day 1 of cycles 7-20.
+Treatment repeats every 28 days for up to 20 cycles in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months for up to 5 years.

 Irene M. Ghobrial